Matsyagandha Express: Arrival and departure

 12619 Matsyagandha Express departs Lokmanya Tilak Terminus, Mumbai at 15:20 and reaches Mangaluru Central (MAQ) at 7.30 a.m. the next day, while 12620 Matsyagandha Express departs Mangaluru Central(MAQ)railway station at 14.35 and reaches Lokmanya Tilak Terminus, Mumbai at 6:35 the next day.
 However, during monsoon (rainy season) the train has different time table.
 The monsoon time table of Konkan railway Corporation Limited is generally from 15 June to 30 September of every year.

 Coach composition

-The train was upgraded to modern LHB rake on February 18, 2025, with an MPS of 145 kmph.
+The train was upgraded to modern LHB rake on 18 February 2025, with an MPS of 145 km/h.
 The train consists of 24 coaches: